 The 1997 list of the top 50 non-financial TNCs from developing countries, ranked by foreign assets, once again features some of the best known enterprises from Africa, Asia and Latin America (table III.8).
-This year, Petroleos de Venezuela, S.A.
-(Venezuela) tops the list with about \$9 billion in estimated foreign assets, followed by Daewoo Corporation (Republic of Korea).
+As in previous years, Daewoo Corporation (Republic of Korea) tops the list with \$10.5 billion of foreign assets.
+Right behind is Petroleos de Venezuela, S.A.
+(Venezuela).
 These two corporations in this list also figure among the world's largest 100 TNCs.
 The next three largest developing-country TNCs have foreign assets ranging between \$5.6 and \$6.7 billion, not too far from those of the lowest-ranked TNCs in the top 100 list (with foreign assets in the range of \$6.8 billion).
-In general, however, the size (in terms of foreign assets) of the biggest TNCs from developing countries is relatively small, their median foreign asset holdings being some \$1.3 billion - far below the asset level of the first six companies in the top 50 list (\$5 to \$10.5 billion) and even further below the median of the top 100 group (\$13.3 billion).
+In general, however, the size (in terms of foreign assets) of the biggest TNCs from developing countries is relatively small, their median foreign asset holdings being some \$1.4 billion - far below the asset level of the first six companies in the top 50 list (\$5 to \$10.5 billion) and even further below the median of the top 100 group (\$13.3 billion).
 In terms of the degree of transnationality, the top five companies in the list of the largest TNCs from developing countries are from Asia (table III.9).